 If you’re staying in Fort Lauderdale and strapped for time, you’ll want a waterfront hotel with direct access to the beach.
 The Ritz-Carlton is the best centrally-located option with unparalleled service and immaculately kept rooms.
 It has a seventh-floor, ocean-view deck with an infinity pool and private cabanas, which is hard to tear yourself away from, but that’s precisely what you should do since there’s so much to see and do nearby.

 Lots of Yachts and Lunch

 Have a wander down Seabreeze Boulevard to the marinas, just a short stroll from the hotel.
 This is where you can see world-class superyachts and make inquiries if you’re interested in any yachts for sale in Florida.
 These only represent a small selection of Fort Lauderdale’s thousands of yachts, so if you want to see more hop on a water taxi and take in the waterways full of multi-million dollar homes.

-Disembark at Frank Stranahan’s House, the oldest surviving residence in Fort Lauderdale that doubled as a trading post and community hall when it was founded in 1901.
+Disembark at Frank Stranahan’s House, the oldest developed real estate in Fort Lauderdale that doubled as a trading post and community hall when it was founded in 1901.
 It is close to Las Olas Boulevard, the central entertainment district of Fort Lauderdale, known for its boutiques, art galleries, and people-watching.
 Wander and window shop at your leisure, but this is also a great street for lunch options.
 The nearby River Walk is the hub of the city’s arts and history and home to exciting attractions like the NSU Art Museum and the Florida Grand Opera.
 If you haven’t already eaten, we recommend Sun Surf & Sand opposite the ocean for al fresco dining and a refreshing early cocktail; after all, this is Florida and the perfect time to relax.